patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 <aside class="notes">
 (Nate)
+Where do we put CSS?

-A link tag is the most common place to put CSS.
-Many HTML documents can reference the same CSS document.
+A CSS file, referenced by a link tag is the most common place; that way many HTML documents can reference the same CSS document.

-Inline styles are a bit tricky, and they only affect a single element.
+You can also style a single document directly by using the style tag inside the documents head.

+And as a last resort, you can put CSS inside an elements style attribute.

 </aside>